 To achieve these goals, we are dedicated to:

-- Exhibiting regional BIPOC and LGBTQIA+ artists
+- Exhibiting regional BIPOC, LGBTQIA+, and Disabled artists

 - Creating more equitable organizational Board and Committees